notfixingit3/wireguard_pihole/README.md

 # Info
-Meant to quickly spin up a Wireguard VPN running over 443
+Meant to quickly spin up a WireGuard VPN running over 443
 using pihole to block ads and DoH to protect dns queries
 via ansible